Can Tea Tree Oil Help Manage Rosacea? How To Use It?

 Can you reverse rosacea?

-No cure for rosacea has been developed yet.
-However, you can manage the symptoms of rosacea and prevent flare-ups by making lifestyle and dietary changes like consuming more prebiotics, probiotics, and fiber-rich foods, avoiding alcohol, excluding spicy and histamine-rich foods from meals, and lowering stress.
+Rosacea can’t be cured.
+However, you can manage its symptoms and prevent flare-ups by making lifestyle and dietary changes like consuming more prebiotics, probiotics, and fiber-rich foods (16).
+Also, try to reduce stress, as it is a common trigger for rosacea flare-ups (17).
+You may also limit the intake of alcohol and exclude spicy and histamine-rich foods from meals.

 Key Takeaways